sdspmon/math/_projects/project1.md

 ---
-layout: project
+layout: work
-title: "Project 1"
+title: "Work 1"
 ---
-Description of some project
+Description of some work